xdefago/ScalaNeko/README.md

 ScalaNeko was successfully used as programming support for lectures on distributed systems at [JAIST](www.jaist.ac.jp) and at Hiroshima University.

+This version of ScalaNeko is useable but rough around the edges.
+The documentation generated through scaladoc provide some information on how to use it and its syntax, but it is partly stale.
+Although the repository is made public, we do not consider it to be easily useable without explicit instructions.
+Anyone is free to install and use ScalaNeko in its current form, but this is at your own risk and no support will be offered about it.
-Ocelot, a successor to ScalaNeko, will be used in future lectures at Tokyo Institute of Technology.
+In contrast, we are currently developing Ocelot, a successor to ScalaNeko.
+It will be used in future lectures at [Tokyo Institute of Technology](www.titech.ac.jp) and we intend to provide a complete documentation and full support for it.

 ### <a name="Refs"></a> References